Performance of Ghanaian players abroad wrap-up: Nuamah scores against PSG, Mensah bags 12th goal of the season as Abagna, Tekpetey, Acheampong score for respective clubs

 Mark Assinor saw 67 minutes of action in the game for Podbrezova

-Kelvin Ofori enjoyed game time action in Trnava 2-1 loss to Slovan Brastislava
+Kelvin Ofori enjoyed game time action in Trnava's 2-1 loss to Slovan Bratislava

 SWEDEN